 - Representing a major beverage company in Lanham Act case regarding marketing for hard seltzer products.

-- Representing an inventor in patent case regarding streaming-services technology against a major cable company.
+- Representing an investor in patent case regarding streaming-services technology against a major cable company.

 - Represented a major telecommunications firm in a Lanham Act case regarding marketing for wireless network technology.